raardev/raar/README.md

 # RaaR

-Open-Source, Local-First Swiss Army Knife for Ethereum Development
+An Open-Source, Local-First Swiss Army Knife for Crypto Development

-RaaR is a desktop application built with Tauri, React, and TypeScript, designed to provide a suite of tools for Ethereum developers and blockchain enthusiasts.
+RaaR is a desktop application built with Tauri, React, and TypeScript, designed to provide a suite of tools for crypto developers and blockchain enthusiasts.

 ## Features